Sayshal/spell-book/ROADMAP.md

 **Priority: Usability & Interface Improvements**

-#### **Advanced Search & Discovery [High Priority]**
+#### **Advanced Search & Discovery [COMPLETED]**

-Implement saved search presets, spell recommendations based on class/level, "similar spells" suggestions, and global search across all spell lists.

-**Code justification:** The current filtering system in `spellbook-filters.mjs` is functional but basic.
-The `_filterAvailableSpells()` method applies filters sequentially, but users must recreate complex filter combinations each time.
-The `spell-discovery.mjs` file shows there's logic for finding spells by class, but no recommendation engine.
-The extensive spell metadata in `spell-formatting.mjs` (`extractSpellFilterData`) could power a sophisticated recommendation system.
+Implemented advanced Google-style search with syntax support, search history, and intelligent suggestions for enhanced spell discovery.

+**Implementation summary:** The advanced search system in `advanced-search-manager.mjs` provides a sophisticated search interface with field-based queries, autocomplete suggestions, and search history.
+The `QueryParser` and `QueryExecutor` classes enable complex filtering using `^field:value` syntax with AND operations.
+The system integrates seamlessly with existing filters in `spellbook-filters.mjs` and provides real-time suggestions with accessibility support.

-**Features to add:**
+**Features implemented:**

-- Save frequently used filter combinations with custom names
-- Spell recommendations based on character level and class
-- "Find similar spells" feature using spell tags and properties
+- ✅ Advanced search syntax with `^field:value AND field:value` queries
+- ✅ Recent search history with one-click reapplication and management
+- ✅ Intelligent autocomplete with field and value suggestions
+- ✅ Fuzzy spell name matching with real-time suggestions
-- Global search that works across all available spell sources
+- ✅ Global search across all available spell sources
-- Search history with one-click reapplication
+- ✅ Accessibility support with proper ARIA labels and keyboard navigation
+- ✅ Integration with existing filter system for seamless user experience
+- ✅ Debounced search performance with caching for optimal responsiveness

 #### **Spell Notes & Favorites [High Priority]**